snehalbiju12/knowledge-base-content/typescript.md

 ## What Is TypeScript

 TypeScript is an offspring of JavaScript and it was created to develop large applications and to improve weaknesses of JavaScript.
 Developers are making quite a fuss about TypeScript since its founding in 2012.
 It is definitely a programming language on the rise.
-As a superset of JavaScript, you can basically rename .js files to .ts files and start using TypeScript.
+As a superset of JavaScript, you can rename .js files to .ts files and start using TypeScript.
 So why do we need TypeScript when we already have JavaScript? **What is the difference?**

 **JavaScript**